Bens-Chen/Option-Analysis-System/README.md

 ## Estimation and Calibration
 ### Mean
-- E(ln(ST/S0)) : geometic mean of daily returns, derive u - 0.5 * sigma^2 ,correct mean and std when we assume stock price follow lognormal
+- $$E(ln(ST/S0))$$ : geometic mean of daily returns, derive u - 0.5 * sigma^2 ,correct mean and std when we assume stock price follow lognormal
 - ln(E[ST/S0]) : arithmetic mean of daily returns,derive u , not the correct one

 ### Implied Volatility

+Volatility can be easily derived by using past data,however,the volatility of options is considered to has forward looking information.Hence,we can't dirctly use historical sigma